digital-raven/raven/docs/user-guide.md

    - `git remote add origin https://github.com/<your-github-username>/raven.git`
 6. Create a git branch for your machine.
    - `git checkout -b your-machine`
+7. Run `./raven-configure` to interactively configure your installation.
-7. Run the `./check` script at the top of this repository to list entries you need to replace.
+   - If that script doesn't work on your system for some reason, then run `./raven-configure --check` to list the entries you need to replace.
 Each "REPLACEME_*" has a comment on how to replace the information.

 8. Run through the update procedure below.

 ## Updating and making changes